haskell-distributed/distributed-process/documentation.md

 [MPI](http://en.wikipedia.org/wiki/Message_Passing_Interface),
 [CCI](http://www.olcf.ornl.gov/center-projects/common-communication-interface/),
 [ZeroMQ](http://zeromq.org), [SSH](http://openssh.com), MVars, Unix pipes, and more.
-Each of these transports provides its own implementation of the `Network.Transport` and provide a means of creating new connections for use within `Control.Distributed.Process`.
+Each of these transports provides its own implementation of the `Network.Transport` API and provide a means of creating new connections for use within `Control.Distributed.Process`.

 The following diagram shows dependencies between the various subsystems,